SuperOfficeDocs/superoffice-docs/user-guide/en/settings/in-service/personal-settings/user-info.md

 * **Group**: This is the user group you belong to.
 User groups are used to administer which categories users are members of.
 You can choose a different user group in the list.
 To join additional groups, see [Other groups][3].

-* **New e-mail address**: Here you enter the actual address in the left-hand field and the name of the person in the right-hand one and then click **Apply**.
+* **New email address**: Here you enter the actual address in the left-hand field and the name of the person in the right-hand one and then click **Apply**.

 <!-- Referenced links -->
 [1]: ../../../getting-started/login.md